VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 - **13:43:40.532** — `user2`
 - **13:43:40.560** — `operator`

-This pattern is consistent with the controlled Password Spray:
+This pattern is consistent with the controlled password spray:

 One source IP → multiple accounts → rapid 4625 failures → NTLM network authentication.